opencontainers/distribution-spec/spec.md

 Build process A completes uploading the layer before B.
 When process B attempts to upload the layer, the registry indicates that its not necessary because the layer is already known.

-If process A and B upload the same layer at the same time, both operations will proceed and the first to complete will be stored in the registry (Note: we MAY modify this to prevent dogpile with some locking mechanism).
+If process A and B upload the same layer at the same time, both operations will proceed and the first to complete will be stored in the registry.
+Even in the case where both uploads are accepted, the registry may securely only store one copy of the layer since the computed digests match.

 ## Conformance
 TODO: add general text about artifact validation requirements